 The downside to Amazon FBA is that the service is only available for orders placed on the Amazon marketplace.
-Unfortunately, you won’t have the necessary contact information to remarket to your customers.
-Amazon could even use your order information to build competing products, and there’s nothing you can do about it.
+Unfortunately, you won’t have the contact information to remarket to your customers.
+Amazon could even use your order information to build competing products; there’s nothing you can do about it.

-Furthermore, you’ll incur considerable seller fees despite Amazon using their branded packages for shipping.
-In essence, you have little control over the customer experience, and shoppers are more likely to remember they bought the item from Amazon than remembering they purchased from you.
-In summary, it’s not a great option if you wish to boost brand visibility.
+Furthermore, you’ll incur considerable seller fees, despite Amazon using its branded packages for shipping.
+In essence, you have little control over the customer experience, and shoppers are more likely to remember that they bought the item from Amazon than that they purchased from you.
+In summary, it’s not a great option to boost brand visibility.

-ShipHero is a third-party logistics (3PL) company with fulfillment centers across the country.
-We help sellers fulfill orders placed on their business website or third-party marketplaces, and other sales channels.
+ShipHero is a third-party logistics (3PL) company with fulfillment centers across the country, lowering last-mile delivery costs.
+We help sellers fulfill orders on their business websites, third-party marketplaces and other sales channels.

 When you partner with ShipHero, you’ll get guaranteed two-day shipping that doesn’t come with all the negatives of FBA.
-You’re also likely to pay less on deliveries, and you can distribute your inventory across the numerous fulfillment centers in the country to save on shipping costs.
-If you want to scale your fulfillment operations without breaking the bank, there’s hardly any better option than partnering with ShipHero.
+You’re also likely to pay less on deliveries and you can distribute your inventory across the numerous fulfillment centers in the country to save on shipping costs.
+If you want to scale your fulfillment operations and gain access to powerful 3PL software without breaking the bank, there’s hardly any better option than partnering with ShipHero.

 The best way to remain competitive is by outsourcing your fulfillment needs to a 3PL company.
-If you can partner with the right logistics company, you’ll be able to offer guaranteed two-day shipping and enjoy all the benefits that come with it.
+If you can partner with the right logistics company, you’ll be able to offer guaranteed two-day shipping and enjoy all the benefits of it.